 Some of the Lower Mainland’s best fruit stands include the following:

-- Richmond Country Farms at 12900 Steveston Hwy.
-A great place to stop at on your way back to Vancouver from the BC Ferries’ Tsawwassen ferry terminal, or after spending a few hours with the kids at Watermania or the Extreme Air Park in Richmond.
+- Richmond Country Farms – at 12900 Steveston Hwy it’s a great place to stop at on your way back to Vancouver from the BC Ferries’ Tsawwassen ferry terminal, or after spending a few hours with the kids at Watermania or the Extreme Air Park in Richmond.
 Open from April until the late fall.